QuantConnect/lean-cli/README.md

 ### `lean data download`

-Purchase and download data from QuantConnect Datasets.
+Purchase and download data directly from QuantConnect or download from Support Data Providers

 ```
 Usage: lean data download [OPTIONS]

-  Purchase and download data from QuantConnect Datasets.
+  Purchase and download data directly from QuantConnect or download from Support Data Providers

+  1. Acquire Data from QuantConnect Datasets: Purchase and seamlessly download data directly from QuantConnect.

+  2. Streamlined Access from Support Data Providers:

+      - Choose your preferred historical data provider.

+      - Initiate hassle-free downloads from our supported providers.

+  We have 2 options:

+      - interactive (follow instruction in lean-cli)

+      - no interactive (write arguments in command line)

   An interactive wizard will show to walk you through the process of selecting data, accepting the CLI API Access and
   Data Agreement and payment.
 After this wizard the selected data will be downloaded automatically.